Published: October 24, 2018 • Last updated: June 23, 2020 at 17:15 pm

 When you consider most offers to purchase close 60 to 90 days after the offer is accepted, then you really only have 30 to 60 days after you secure your pre-approval to find the home you want.

 In recent years, this would not have been a big deal, as mortgage rates have been at record lows for quite some time.
-But since August of 2017, the Bank of Canada has raised its overnight rate four times already, with more increases in the forecast before year end.
+But since August of 2017, the Bank of Canada has raised its overnight rate four times already, with more increases in the forecast before year-end.

 Along with this came mortgage rate increases.
-For example, five-year fixed mortgage rates have actually increased more than 1% in the past year.
+For example, five-year fixed mortgage rates have actually increased by more than 1% in the past year.

 What could have been done?